 Dolores Luis studied Flamenco in Barcelona, Madrid and New York.
 Since 1986 she has been a performer with FLAMENCO OLE.
 She also teaches flamenco at the Arts League in Philadelphia and at Swarthmore College and works with gifted children in the Philadelphia School system.
 (2013-14)

-Linda Karash Mintzer studied with Thomas Cannon and with the PENNSYLVANIA BALLET and danced with the company from 1971 through 1982, interrupting her tenure to attend Harvard/Radcliffe for two years.
+Linda Karash Mintzer studied with Thomas Cannon and and performed with the PENNSYLVANIA BALLET from 1971 through 1982, interrupting her tenure to attend Harvard/Radcliffe for two years.
 She danced several leading roles with the company and after retirement worked there in public relations and special projects.
 She received a BA from NYU and also attended Drexel University's Nesbitt College of Design Arts.
 In addition to her immersion in the Balanchine style, she is a certified Vaganova instructor.
 Mintzer is also a faculty member at the highly regarded Pennsylvania Academy of Dance in Narberth.

 Chandra Moss -Thorne began her studies at the school of the Cleveland ballet and earned her BA in dance pedagogy from Butler University.
 Chandra dance with the CINCINNATI BALLET, including principal roles, and has performed as well as with The DANCE THEATRE OF HARLEM and with the Washington and Cincinnati Operas.
 She was on the instructional staff at the Cincinnati Ballet and at Goucher College and has taught as a guest artist at other colleges and universities.
 She is also a certified Pilates instructor.